Online Illustrator Course

 Project - Robot illustration

 True Illustrator mastery comes from the ability to quickly select and manipulate any detail in your artwork.
-Lesson Two equips you for this task with a focus on direct selection, anchor points, pasting, and grouping.
-You'll learn how to use drawing aids such as the ruler, guides, and smart guides.
-Drawing tools including the Paintbrush, Pencil, Smooth, and Eraser tools are explored along with the handy Live Paint feature.
-The lesson culminates with tips on how to organize your work in layers and create templates.
+Lesson Two equips you for this task with a focus on direct selection, anchor points, and other specialized selection tools.
+You'll learn how to work with multiple objects and artboards, how to use drawing aids such as the ruler, guides, and grids.
+Drawing tools including the Pencil, Smooth, and Eraser tools are explored along with the handy Paintbrush and Brush Libraries.
+The lesson ends with a supplemental tutorial on different techniques used for shading objects.

 3 - Transformations and Distortions

-Transformation tools give you the ability to rotate, reflect, and twist your artwork, reconfiguring or expanding a motif and moving elements around the artboard at will.
+Transformation tools give you the ability to scale, rotate, reflect, and shear your artwork, creating 3-D effects.
 Lesson Three explores a variety of tools for transforming and distorting your designs.
-We'll discuss how to transform, scale, shear, and reshape your artwork... or even liquify it!
+We'll discuss how to transform and reshape your artwork creating very unique designs and objects.
+Lesson Three also features a walkthrough on how to use Illustrator’s Puppet Warp tool to easily give motion to your artwork.

-Lesson Four tackles the mighty Pen tool, a daunting learning curve for most Illustrator users (no pun intended).
+Lesson Four tackles the mighty Pen tool, a daunting learning curve for most Illustrator users.
 You'll learn how to draw all types of paths, straight or curved, open or closed, adding and manipulating anchor points to create specific effects.
-You'll learn tips and techniques for smooth curves, including using the Convert Anchor Point tool.
-The Scissors and Knife tools are explored for cutting and carving to give you in flexibility in editing and creating detail in your designs.
+You'll learn tips and techniques for smooth curves, adjusting imperfect curves, and using the Anchor Point tool.
+The Scissors and Knife tools are explored for cutting and carving to give you flexibility in editing and creating detail in your designs.
+Lesson Four also features a tutorial to enhance your skills using these tools.

 Sooner or later, most of your designs will incorporate the written word.
 Lesson Five gives you a grounding in the tools that make Illustrator a great text layout application.
 You'll explore the Type tool, learning how to create text boxes, resize type, wrap text around images, create vertical columns or fill shapes with text, adjust leading and kerning, and make your type follow paths.
 Just watch it go!
-You'll also learn to use styles to help automate your text formatting in large documents.
+You'll also learn how to use the Character Panel and access special characters and glyphs.
+Illustrator allows you to convert text to outlines so you can create amazing typographical designs.
+Lesson Five also features a tutorial showing you how to draw within a word.

 How's your alignment?
 In Illustrator, alignment tools are key to adding a final gloss and polish to your compositions.
 Lesson Six kicks off with an exploration of how to arrange objects and anchor points on your artboard, grouping and spacing elements.
 Different options in the all-powerful Pathfinder panel are discussed as a means of creating complex new shapes out of simpler lines and objects.
-You'll also learn how the Shape Builder tool takes on similar tasks.
-And a final discussion of modifying and combining paths and shapes leaves you with options to edit and shape any aspect of your artwork.
+You'll also learn how the Shape Builder tool modifies and combines paths and shapes leaving you with options to edit and shape any aspect of your artwork.
+And a final discussion of mobile apps that keep you connected with Illustrator when you're on the go.

 - Work efficiently in the Adobe Illustrator environment with various modes, panels, and settings.